jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 ### Downsample Input With Stride

-The filter is moved across the image from left to right, top to bottom, with a one-pixel column change on the horizontal movements, and then a one-pixel row change on the vertical movements.
+The filter is moved across the image from left to right, top to bottom, with a one-pixel column change on the horizontal movements and then a one-pixel row change on the vertical movements.
 The amount of movement between applications of the filter to the input image is referred to as the stride, and it is almost always symmetrical in height and width dimensions.
 The default stride or strides in two dimensions is (1,1) for the height and the width movement, performed when needed.
 And this default works well in most cases.